Paete

-The town, is located at the north-eastern part of Laguna, From Manila it can reach Municipality of Paete Passing through Rizal Province via Manila East Road or Via Slex.
 Along the shores of picturesque Laguna de Bay.
 It was founded in 1580 by Spanish friars Juan de Plasencia and Diego de Oropesa of the Franciscan Order.
 It is believed that the earliest inhabitants were of Malay lineage, coming all the way from Borneo in their swift and sturdy boats called "Balangay".

 Etymology

 The name of Paete is derived from the Tagalog word paet, which means chisel.
 The proper pronunciation of the town's name is Pī-té, long i, short guttural ê, sound at the end.
 The town was referred to as "Piety" by the American Maryknoll Missioners when they came to the town in the late 1950s.

 History

-Pre-Spanish Era
+Precolonial era

-Before the Spaniards came, Paete was said to be a village under Gat Lakampawid, a native ruler from the ancient village of Lihan, a relative to Gatmaitim, Gat Silayan, Gat Pakil, the rulers of old town of Pakil.
-These native rulers from Old Lihan (now Malolos, Bulacan) was scattered along the suburbs of Kingdom of Tondo in the south and settled there.
 The Spanish friars had a tradition of naming towns they built in honor of saints.
 Paete was an exception.
 Legend has it that there was once a young Franciscan priest who was tasked by his superior to visit their newly founded settlements alongside Laguna de Bay.
 The priest knew little about the terrain so he asked a native the name of the place.
 The latter misinterpreted the young friar, thinking that the former wanted to know the name of the tool he was using.
 He answered, Paét (chisel), thus, the name Paete.

 Sargento Mayor Juan de Salcedo was the first Spaniard to set foot in Paete.
 He was on his way to explore the gold-rich region of Paracale in Bicol.
-His men first encountered some resistance from the settlers of what is now Cainta in Rizal Province, but as expected, easily defeated the lightly armed natives.
+His men first encountered some resistance from the settlers of what is now Cainta in Rizal Province, but defeated the lightly armed natives.
 Then he ventured to the lakeside barangays of Laguna de Bay on his way to Bicol.